CARE International: 1945–1949: Origins and the CARE Package

 CARE, then the Cooperative for American Remittances to Europe, was formally founded on November 27, 1945, and was originally intended to be a temporary organization.
 Twenty-two members from the American Council of Voluntary Agencies for Foreign Service met to ratify the articles of incorporation for CARE to Europe.
 Churches, welfare organisations and trade unions were among the 22 founding members.
 World War II had ended in August of the same year.
 After pressure from the public and Congress, President Harry S. Truman agreed to let private organizations provide relief for those starving due to the war.
 CARE was initially a consortium of twenty-two U.S. charities (a mixture of civic, religious, cooperative, farm, and labour organizations) to deliver food aid to Europe in the aftermath of World War II.
-Donald M. Nelson was the first executive director, but then William N. Haskell served as executive director from late 1945 until 1947.
-In February 1946, William N. Haskell wrote to Oskar Lange, the Polish ambassador in Washington, explaining the plan and asking for his assistance in obtaining Polish government's consent to its extension to Poland.
+Donald M. Nelson was the first executive director, and William N. Haskell served as executive director from late 1945 until 1947.
+In February 1946, William N. Haskell wrote to Oskar Lange, the Polish ambassador in Washington, explaining the plan and asking for his assistance in obtaining the Polish government's consent to its extension to Poland.
 The organization delivered its first food packages in 1946.

-CARE's food aid took the form of CARE Packages, which were at first delivered to specific individuals: the US people paid $10 to send a CARE Package of food to a loved one in Europe, often a family member.
+CARE's food aid took the form of CARE Packages, which were at first delivered to specific individuals.
+Americans paid $10 to send a CARE Package of food to a loved one in Europe, often a family member.
 President Truman bought the first CARE package.
 CARE guaranteed delivery within four months to anyone in Europe, even if they had left their last known address, and returned a signed delivery receipt to the sender.
-Because European postal services were unreliable at the time these signed receipts were sometimes the first confirmation that the recipient had survived the war.
+As European postal services were unreliable at the time, these signed receipts were sometimes the first confirmation that the recipient had survived the war.

-The first CARE Packages were in fact surplus "Ten-in-One" US army rations packs (designed to contain a day's meals for ten people).
-In early 1946 CARE purchased 2.8 million of these warehoused rations packs, originally intended for the invasion of Japan, and began advertising in America.
-On May 11, 1946, six months after the agency's incorporation, the first CARE Packages were delivered in Le Havre, France.
-These packages contained staples such as canned meats, powdered milk, dried fruits, and fats along with a few comfort items such as chocolate, coffee, and cigarettes.
-(Several on the CARE Board of Directors wished to remove the cigarettes, but it was deemed impractical to open and reseal 2.8 million boxes.)
-1946 also marked CARE's first expansion out of the US with the establishment of an office in Canada.
+The first CARE Packages were, in fact, surplus "Ten-in-One" US army rations packs, designed to contain a day's meals for ten people.
+In early 1946, CARE purchased 2.8 million of these warehoused rations packs that were originally intended for the invasion of Japan, and began advertising in America.
+On May 11, 1946, the first CARE Packages were delivered in Le Havre, France.
+These packages contained staples such as canned meats, powdered milk, dried fruits, and fats, along with a few comfort items like chocolate, coffee, and cigarettes.
+Despite several members of the CARE Board of Directors wishing to remove the cigarettes, it was deemed impractical to open and reseal 2.8 million boxes.
+1946 also marked CARE's first expansion out of the US, with the establishment of an office in Canada.